-Fisher Funds employs a process that it calls STEEPP to analyse existing and new portfolio companies.
+Fisher Funds employs an investment analysis model that it calls STEEPP to analyse existing and new portfolio companies.
 This analysis gives each company a score against a number of criteria that Fisher Funds believes need to be present in a successful portfolio company.
-All companies are then ranked according to their STEEPP score, to determine how significant their starting weighting within the portfolio will be (or indeed whether they make the grade to be a portfolio company in the first place).
-The highest STEEPP scoring stock will be our largest holding.
+All companies are then ranked according to their STEEPP score, to broadly determine their portfolio weighting (or indeed whether they make the grade to be a portfolio company in the first place).

 Strength of the Business

 What is the company's competitive advantage?
 Is it sustainable?
 Is the company a market leader?
 Does it have a dominant position?
 A strong business is one that can maintain its profit margins by employing a unique strategy.

 How has the company performed in the past?
 Has the company performed under the same management team?
 Has it grown organically or by acquisition?
 How did the company react during a downturn?
 Fisher Funds prefers to buy established companies that have executed well and consistently in the past.

 How fast has the company been able to grow its earnings in the past?
 How consistent has earnings growth been?
-We prefer to buy companies that exhibit secular growth characteristics where they have proven the ability to provide a high and improving return on invested capital.
+Fisher Funds prefers to buy companies that exhibit secular growth characteristics where they have proven the ability to provide a high and improving return on invested capital.

 Earnings Growth Forecast

 What is the company's earnings growth forecast over the next three to five years?
 What is the probability of achieving the forecast?
-What do we expect the company's earnings potential to be?
-We notice that too many analysts focus on short-term earnings.
-As long-term growth investors we think about where the company's earnings could be in three to five years.
+What does Fisher Funds expect the company's earnings potential to be?
+Fisher Funds notices that too many analysts focus on short-term earnings.
+As long-term growth investors Fisher Funds thinks about where the company's earnings could be in three to five years.